 Liesl, the model for the Complete Ballgown Program in the Sew Like A Pro™ online sewing school, needs several weight loss alterations to her new ballgown.
 Why?
-Liesl made a lot of dietary improvements and has shed pounds and inches since I made this dress for her sixteen months ago.
+Liesl made a lot of dietary improvements and has shed pounds and inches since I made this ballroom dance costume for her only sixteen months ago.

-In today’s video I walk you through changes – both optional and absolutely necessary – that can be done to this dress to make it suit her new body shape and size.
+In today’s video I walk you through her weight loss alterations – both optional and necessary – that can be done so her Dancesport ballgown fits her new body shape and size.

 - difficulty level = EASY!

 - Do this step if the dress feels like it sags or is too low in front so you want to keep pulling it up.

 - TIP: Don’t forget to put tanning mousse or inexpensive face makeup on the straps so they match your skin tone.